nataliettv/nataliettv/README.md

 ## *˙⋆✮ about me*

-*im nat, a computer science student*
+*im nat, a computer science student based in mty, mexico*

 💻 interested in artificial intelligence & machine learning engineering
 - *⤷  currently working as a full-stack developer*